Centennial Olympic Park fountain

 The Inn at Serenbe

-Located south of the airport in Peachtree Hills, The Inn at Serenbe is a rustic respite away from the city noise.
+Located south of the Atlanta airport in Chattahoochee Hills, The Inn at Serenbe is a rustic respite away from the city noise.
 The 900-acre property has hiking trails, two pools and endless opportunities to connect with the great outdoors.

 Find more places to stay in Atlanta